 - Ask your subscribers what types of videos they’d like to see next

 Pro tip: Posting status updates and promoting upcoming videos using Community Posts can help you reach more people and engage with your existing subscribers.
 With Community Posts, you can give your subscribers more value and give them a closer look at your business and brand.
 However, you need to reach 1,000 subscribers to use this feature.

-Step #3: Promote your channel outside of YouTube
+Strategy #3: Promote your channel outside of YouTube

 YouTube’s platform isn’t the only place to promote your videos and channel.
 Often the easiest way to grow your audience is to share your videos outside of YouTube.

 But where do you begin?
 Here we cover a few ways to maximize your video promotion outside of YouTube.